bidisha-majhi/Crpto-Algorithm-Analyzer-CAA-/README.md

 # Crypto Algorithm Analyzer (CAA)
-This project aims to develop a Python program to compare different Symmetric algorithms and Hashing fucntions based on given set of parameters:
+This project aims to develop a Python program to compare different Symmetric algorithms and Hashing functions based on given set of parameters:
 1. File Size of .txt files (100Kb to 1Gb)
 2. Mode (Encryption/Decryption)
 3. Time Consumption (µs)